STS-118: Thursday August 16 (Flight day 9)

 The station and shuttle crews continued transfer activities on flight day 9, as well as EVA preparations, which included TPS repair procedure review, in case NASA decided a repair was necessary.

 Mission Specialists Barbara Morgan and Alvin Drew participated in an education event in the morning with students at the Challenger Center for Space Science Education in Alexandria, Virginia.
 The event was hosted by Dr. June Scobee Rodgers, wife of Challengers commander, Dick Scobee, and Founding Chairman of the Challenger Center.
 Morgan and Drew also spoke to reporters from the Associated Press, Reuters and Idaho Public Television.

 During the interview with Reuters, Drew stated "We've been talking to the engineers who have been analyzing this far more than we have in space, and they seem to feel that the biggest danger is more to just being able to re-use Endeavour once it gets back on the ground.
 They seem to be confident, and I trust their confidence that we can get home safely even with the divot that we have in the belly," Morgan added "We have a lot of faith in the program, and we'll do what the engineers decide is the best thing for us to do.
 We have all confidence we're going to be able to do the right thing."

 At 01:00 UTC, August 17, 2007, CAPCOM Shane Kimbrough notified commander Kelly that the Mission Management Team decided that no repair to the damaged tile on the underside of the orbiter would be required.

 During the Mission Management Team briefing, John Shannon announced the team's unanimous decision that an EVA to repair the damaged tile was not required, and the tile damage on the underside of the orbiter was not a threat to crew safety.
-However, the spacewalk to repair the damage could pose a variety of risks, and those risks weighed heavily into the final decision.
+The spacewalk to repair the damage could pose a variety of risks, however, and those risks weighed heavily into the final decision.
 He noted the arc jet tests actually showed a higher degree of damage than the orbiter would sustain during re-entry, so the tests were helpful in showing the worst "possible" damage, and still did not damage the tile during testing enough to warrant repair.